 With so many different types of wipes available in stores and online, it can be tough to know which ones are safe to flush.
 Some are marketed as “flushable,” “biodegradable,” or “septic safe.”
 Others are specifically labeled as non-flushable.
 So, which can you flush?

-As Durham plumbers, our advice is this: don’t flush anything other than toilet paper and human waste down the toilet.
+As experienced plumbers, our advice is this: don’t flush anything other than toilet paper and human waste down the toilet.
 Even so-called flushable or biodegradable wipes can cause serious blockages.
 The best way to avoid clogs and expensive plumbing problems is to dispose of wipes in the trash.

 Fatbergs & Flushable Wipes